mstksg/inCode/copy/static/home-banner.md

 [Justin Le][about]
 ------------------

 Welcome!
 My name is Justin Le.
-I'm a PhD student at Chapman University in California, studying Computational Science & Applied Maths; I studied Physics and Computer Science at University of California, San Diego :)
+I'm a PhD candidate at Chapman University in California, studying Computational Science & Applied Maths; I studied Physics and Computer Science at University of California, San Diego :)